TouseefX/libadrenotools/README.md

 Forked Verison of libanderotools design to run on native Android apps

-credits to Pipetto-crypto for fixes and patches
+credits to Pipetto-crypto for fixes and patches Credits To gamenative performance for loading some fixes Credits To MrPurple for env loader

 Tested with Roblox (Galaxy Store Verison) with Turniup MTR 3.0.0 AXxx S20 Ultra 5G different is high alot of fps boost it seems slow at frist but gets faster